jhorv/Exercises/Fsharp Exercises/readme.md

 Learning these tricks will not cut it.
 But on the other hand, they do come in limit amounts and learning them is a rather cheap way to boost one's programming skill, so I'll pack this course away.

 Actually, this course is particularly tedious and long winded, so I can't wait to finish the lectures.

+6/27/2016:

+Done with Delaunay Triangulation and Point Location.
+I've skimmed the last part a lot admittedly.
+I've really spent quite a way just making my way through these lectures and I intend to finish it tomorrow so I can move on to more important things.
+It was a good idea to watch lectures a 2x speed just like I did yesterday, otherwise I would be spending even more.
+This allowed me to finish early.
+I'd go for even longer, but these things are difficult - my brain feels like it will leak out.

+The thought that I can win with RNNs even at 1% power is giving me focus.
+Really, while interesting I do not really care about the Barnes-Hut simulation all that much.
+I've decided to compromise and just paste as much from that [Scala Blitz link](http://scala-blitz.github.io/home/documentation/examples//barneshut.html).

+It is unlikely for me to be so stuck on something even though this time it was on purpose.
+Though I do not really doubt this particular assignment given that I have the solution right there, sometimes a part of me wonders whether I can even do it...

+...Er, actually never mind.
+I can't really remember a period where I doubted myself.
+For a period of time, I was depressed over losing to my own image of normal people, and had my kindness spat back in my face, but never doubtful.
+This is really the one positive thing that I attained with age - firmer grounding in reality and realistic self assessments.
+Those things would be useless usually, but the one benefit of then is that one can walk deeper into insanity and channel them into creative endeavors.

+One sharpens his mind and at that point he see that being confident or being doubtful are both worthless.
+The only thing one needs to do is watch and listen and focus on the work, and the rest will fall into place.

+Though I was not successful at making money, this iron discipline is the one thing I attained over the past decade of my life.